torvalds/linux/Documentation/networking/arcnet.rst

 which is obviously quite big.

 Starting with v2.40 ALPHA, the autoprobe routines have changed significantly.
-In particular, they won't tell you why the card was not found unless you turn on the D_INIT_REASONS debugging flag.
+In particular, they won't tell you why the card was analt found unless you turn on the D_INIT_REASONS debugging flag.

 Once the driver is running, you can run the arcdump shell script (available